Identification of Treatment Effects under Limited Exogenous Variation: Modeling framework

-as shown in Imbens and Newey (2009) for general nonseparable models.
-This object and others like it, including the local average response of Altonji and Matzkin (2005), do not require the full support condition for identification in general nonseparable models.
-For this reason we focus our identification results on the ASF where we use the heterogenous coefficients structure to weaken the full support condition for identification.
+as shown in \citet[p.1491]{Imbens Newey 2009} for general nonseparable models with $\varepsilon \ind X | V$.
+This object and others like it, including the local average response of \citet{Altonji Matzkin 2005}, do not require full support for identification in general nonseparable models.
+For this reason, we focus our analysis on the ASF where we use the CRF's varying coefficients structure to weaken the full support condition.